CupNoodles27/DRG-Tips-and-Tricks/README.md

 <details>
 <summary>Click to expand</summary>

+* The [DRG wiki](https://deeprockgalactic.wiki.gg/wiki/Deep_Rock_Galactic_Wiki) is an amazing source of information.
+Use it as much as possible!

 * Hit Tab or M to access the mission map from anywhere in the space rig.

 * Ping minerals or dirt to have Bosco mine it.
 Bosco can also mine heavy objects like aquarqs, and provides light if you ping on non-minerals.